Working with eBay Managed Payments

 - Tracking reimbursement funds for buyer refunds and other charges

 - Integrating with international selling

 If you are a seller and you want to know your current onboarding status for managed payments, or if you are a developer who supports numerous sellers, the seller's onboarding status can be checked using either the getPaymentsProgram or getPaymentsProgramOnboarding methods of the Account API.

 The getPaymentsProgram method is used to see if the seller is onboarded or not, and the getPaymentsProgramOnboarding method will return a little more data regarding the seller's onboarding status, and will advise what the next registration step is for the seller.
 For more information on using these methods, see the reference documentation for these methods.

 When listing or revising items with the Trading API or Inventory API, the seller no longer needs to specify any payment methods, as available payment methods are controlled by eBay.
-If a seller does include one or more payment methods in an API call, eBay will drop those specified payment methods from the listing, and will return a warning message to the seller that the payment methods were dropped.
+If a seller does include one or more payment methods in an API call, eBay will drop those specified payment methods from the listing, and will return a warning message in the API response.
 Another API field that is no longer needed is the seller's PayPal payment address, and this field will also be dropped by eBay if included in an API call.